Kalyankr/Natural-Langauge-processing-NLP/README.md

-# ML codes for NLP and CV
+# Codes for NLP

-This repos consists of codes and description for NLP and CV related projects.
+This repos consists of codes and description for NLP projects.